-As of 2019.
-22 states across the US have legalised medical use cannabis, and a further 11 states have broadened to allow adult-use of cannabis, for recreational and other uses.
-An additional 15 states allow the sale of some form of CBD oil, and of low THC products for medical purposes.
+As of 2019, 22 states across the US have legalised medical use cannabis, and a further 11 states have broadened to allow adult-use of cannabis, for recreational and other uses.

+An additional 15 states allow the sale of some form of CBD oil, and of low

+THC products for medical purposes.

-Federally, recreational cannabis containing THC remains illegal, as well as transporting cannabis across state borders.
+Federally, recreational and medicinal use of cannabis containing THC remains illegal, as well as transporting cannabis across state borders.